 An estimated 37,000 people die of sepsis each year in the UK, and a staggering 100,000 people are admitted to hospital with the condition.

-New figures collated by Prof Sir Brian Jarman reveal that sepsis deaths recorded in England’s hospitals have risen by more than a third in the past two years – with 15,722 people dying because of the condition in hospital or within 30 days of discharge.
+Figures collated by Prof Sir Brian Jarman have revealed that sepsis deaths recorded in England’s hospitals have risen by more than a third in recent years – with 15,722 people dying because of the condition in hospital or within 30 days of discharge.

 Back in 2015, sepsis hit the headlines when Charlie Jermyn died of sepsis only 30 hours after he was born, after a midwife failed to recognise the little boy’s symptoms.